william-dawson/NTPoly/Examples/HydrogenAtom/ReadMe.md

 In a somewhat unconventional manner, we will do all this using the real space basis set.
-Of course, it is normally neither practical nor useful to compute the density matrix in real space, however the equations in real space are very simple and will allow us to demonstrate the concepts.
+Of course, it is normally neither practical nor useful to compute the full density matrix in real space, however the equations in real space are very simple and will allow us to demonstrate the concepts.

 We need to solve the following equation: